 Commuter-based programs tend to cost less because there is not a fee for housing.
 Typically, both residential and commuter pre-college summer programs are designed to help high school students get a better idea of learning in a college environment.
 Summer programs that are held on a campus also often allow students to learn about the academic programs of study that are available in different fields at the college.

 Notes about Summer Programs in Texas

 Overall, Texas summer programs provide high school students with many opportunities to continue their learning and productivity after the traditional school year has ended.
 Students who are interested in extending their learning into the summer months can consider the variety of opportunities in the state.

-It is important for high school students to read about, research, and consider programs carefully, so that they can find those that match up with their goals.
-The information about specific summer programs for high school students in Texas may be helpful in discovering programs of interest.
+It is important for high school students to read about, research, and consider programs carefully so that they can find those that match up with their goals.
+The descriptions, included below, about specific summer programs for high school students in Texas may be helpful in discovering opportunities of interest.

 Texas Summer Program Spotlights

 Texas State Summer Math Camps